-In January 2015, we entered into a Note Purchase Agreement and Convertible Promissory Note for a \$3.0 million loan with various persons and entities named within the agreement, or the January 2015 Note Holders, of which \$710,000 were with certain officers and certain officers' related parties.
+In January 2015, we entered into a Note Purchase Agreement and Convertible Promissory Note for a \$3.0 million loan with various persons and entities named within the agreement of which \$710,000 were with certain officers and certain officers' related parties.
 In connection with the Private Placement, the total amount of unpaid principal and accrued interest as of February 28, 2015 under the note was automatically converted into 479,667 shares of our common stock.